Some structure theorems for algebraic groups: Proof of Theorem

 Also, every morphism of schemes $f: X \to Y$ lies in a commutative diagram

 where $\Aff(f)$ is the morphism of affine schemes associated with the ring homomorphism $f^\# : \cO(Y) \to \cO(X)$.

 For quasi-compact schemes, the formation of the affinization morphism commutes with field extensions and finite products, as a consequence of Lemma \ref{lem:aff}.
 It follows that for any algebraic group $G$, there is a canonical group scheme structure on $\Aff(G)$ such that $\varphi_G$ is a homomorphism.
-Moreover, given an action $a$ of $G$ on a quasi-compact scheme $X$, there is a compatible action $\Aff(a)$ of $\Aff(G)$ on $\Aff(X)$.
+Moreover, given an action $a$ of $G$ on a quasi-compact scheme $X$, the map $\Aff(a)$ is an action of $\Aff(G)$ on $\Aff(X)$, compatibly with $a$.

 With these observations at hand, we may make an important step in the proof of Theorem \ref{thm:affi}:

 \begin{theorem} Let $G$ be an algebraic group, $\varphi : G \to \Aff(G)$ its affinization morphism and $H := \Ker(\varphi)$.
 Then $H$ is the smallest normal subgroup scheme of $G$ such that $G/H$ is affine.
 Moreover, $\cO(H) = k$ and $\Aff(G) = G/H$.
 In particular, $\cO(G) = \cO(G/H)$; thus, the algebra $\cO(G)$ is finitely generated. \end{theorem}